Tena-rin/Kintsugi-Splitter/README.md

 # Kintsugi-Dataset

-This repository provides the **Kintsugi dataset**, a sustainable and aesthetic collection of ceramic repair data.
+This repository provides the **Kintsugi dataset**, a sustainable and beautiful collection of ceramic repair data.
 Unlike conventional 3D fracture datasets that focus only on geometry, this dataset captures the **artistic and cultural aspects of kintsugi**, the traditional Japanese technique of repairing broken pottery with gold seams.
 It is designed to support research in **3D reconstruction, computer vision, cultural heritage preservation, and AI systems that go beyond recognition to embrace artistic meaning**.